z3c0/vistos_legacy/CODE_OF_CONDUCT.md

 Any contributor to this project is expected to adhere to the guidelines defined in Sections 1 - 3.

+### **Section 0: Collaborating**

+To submit a change, fork the master branch, make your change, and submit a pull request to the test branch.

 ### **Section 1: Behavior**

 Don't be a jerk.
 Treat others with respect.
 Do not contribute to the project